 PURPOSE: Federal law requires Transportation Management Areas (MPOs serving metropolitan areas with populations greater than 200,000) to develop and coordinate the implementation of a comprehensive Congestion Management Process (CMP).
-The CMP is a cooperative, multifaceted process that includes establishing objectives; measuring and closely monitoring system performance; identifying causes of both recurring and non-recurring congestion; and implementing strategies to mitigate congestion on the transportation system.
+The CMP is a cooperative, multi-faceted process that includes establishing objectives; measuring and closely monitoring system performance; identifying causes of both recurring and non-recurring congestion; and implementing strategies to mitigate congestion on the transportation system.
 This results in the establishment of regional multi-modal performance measures and strategies which inform both long- and short-range planning activities and is used as a component in project selection processes.

 - Host meetings of the CMP Advisory Committee, which is composed of partners and stakeholders representing transportation agencies and operators throughout the metro area.
-This Committee coordinates efforts and performs several activities in order to develop strategies that mitigate congestion on the transportation system. - Continue and complete work on Detailed Congestion Management Process Corridor Analysis Methodology, which will be coordinated with and vetted by the CMP Advisory Committee and a project management team. - Update and apply methodologies for analyzing congestion levels and identifying areas of concern along the entire transportation system, including non-freeway principal and minor arterials systems. - Implement mechanisms to incorporate prioritized CMP strategies/corridors into the project selection process. - Continue to revise the CMP documentation to better align with regional goals and priorities. - Report upon traffic trends and congestion data within the region. - Regularly assess the effectiveness of previously implemented strategies. - Coordinate a comprehensive and coordinated program for collecting data used to assess system performance and determine both the extent and causes of congestion in the metro area. - Implement regionally identified performance measures and targets, including recommended measures from the Twin Cities Highway Mobility Needs Analysis, to report upon and monitor system congestion.
+This Committee coordinates efforts and performs several activities in order to develop strategies that mitigate congestion on the transportation system. - Begin work on the CMP Administration and Corridor Analysis project, which will use the guidance outlined in the Detailed CMP Corridor Handbook to vet select corridors from partner agencies.
+This work will both help to determine if any changes need to be made to the handbook and also serve as a means to more thoroughly implement the CMP Handbook in the regional planning process. - Update and apply methodologies for analyzing congestion levels and identifying areas of concern along the entire transportation system, including non-freeway principal and minor arterials systems. - Implement mechanisms to incorporate prioritized CMP strategies/corridors into the project selection process. - Continue to revise the CMP documentation to better align with regional goals and priorities. - Report upon traffic trends and congestion data within the region. - Regularly assess the effectiveness of previously implemented strategies. - Coordinate a comprehensive and coordinated program for collecting data used to assess system performance and determine both the extent and causes of congestion in the metro area. - Implement regionally identified performance measures and targets, including recommended measures from the Twin Cities Highway Mobility Needs Analysis, to report upon and monitor system congestion.